The best flea market in New York

 This market combines two of NYC’s biggest passions — food and shopping.
 Alongside vintage booths and artisan stalls, you’ll find a massive lineup of food vendors selling everything from arepas to lobster rolls.

-Good to know: The market typically runs from May through October.
+Good to know: Usually running from May through October, the market is.

 Tips for Navigating NYC Flea Markets

-• Dress comfortably: You’ll be walking a lot, possibly in the heat or cold.
+- Dress comfortably: you may be walking a lot—possibly in cold or hot weather.

-• Carry a tote bag or backpack: Great for carrying smaller purchases without needing plastic bags.
+- Take a tote bag or backpack: perfect for little purchases without requiring plastic bags.

 Seasonal & Pop-Up Markets